 Adults are jumping on a workout craze that combines these childhood favorites with intense workouts that are so much fun they barely seem like work.
-Research by the American Council of Exercise found that exercising on a trampoline can burn your goal calories in two-thirds the time, but feels 10 percent less strenuous than equivalent activities like running.
+Research by the American Council of Exercise found that exercising on a mini trampoline can burn your goal calories in two-thirds the time, but feels 10 percent less strenuous than equivalent activities like running.
 In plain English, that means you can cram the benefits of a 30-minute workout into 20 minutes, and the trampoline’s cushioning effect plus the fun factor makes you feel like you can do even more because it doesn’t feel too hard or put so much pressure on your feet and legs.

 Fitness experts tout a lengthy list of benefits that include weight loss, improved balance, better bone density, decreased cellulite, boosts to your cardio health, and increased flow in the lymphatic system that detoxes your body.
 Even NASA is jumping on the trend, using trampoline fitness to help astronauts get their bodies back in shape after they return from space.
 Not too shabby for a workout that feels like a throwback to the carefree days of your childhood.

-These are just a few of the countless ways to transform boring workouts by incorporating a trampoline.
+These are just a few of the countless ways to transform boring workouts by incorporating a mini trampoline.
 Check out jumpsport.com for more ideas and exercise regimens guaranteed to get your blood pumping while making you feel like a kid again.